Posted by Kaley Torres - Contact Author

 MKV File No Sound in Windows?
 Follow the MKV Playback Troubleshooting Steps

 Why MKV files have no sound in Windows?
 There might be issues with DTS audio codec, which most .mkv files use.
-Or it also can be a problem of outdated audio drivers or problematic media player.
+It also can be a problem of outdated audio drivers, or problematic media player.
+Or your Windows computer hasn't been configured with 5.1 sound.
 For whatever reasons, here we list the possible solutions to fix the MKV no audio issue.

 The most straightforward way to solve MKV files no sound in Windows 10/8/7: The Key: Convert MKV to MP4 encoded with more compatible audio codec like MP3/AAC Try with A MKV Converter